Received a Tax Notice? Respond and Resolve with our Tax Experts.

 Higher tax rates

-Previously, on service the service tax was levied at 15% tax rate but now if the same falls under the GST tax rate category of 18% then the resultant pay out form the taxpayers pocket seems to have increased.
-The same has already shown its effect in the sectors like telecom, airlines, banking etc.
+Previously, on service, the service tax was levied at a 15% tax rate, but now if the same falls under the GST tax rate category of 18%, then the resultant payout from the taxpayers' pocket seems to have increased.
+The same has already shown its effect in the sectors like telecom, airlines, banking, etc.

 Compliances in the middle of the financial year

-GST was rolled out in India from 1st July 2017 and the financial year was started from 1st april 2017.
-The implementation of GST has led to huge inconvenience taxpayers.
-As normally it is witnessed that the tax planning is done well in advance for the particular financial year and shifting to a completely new tax regime which is being introduced for the first time is a challenging acceptance in itself.
-This left the taxpayers confused and a lot of operational difficulties arose.
+GST was rolled out in India from 1st July 2017 and the financial year started from 1st April 2017.
+The implementation of GST has led to huge inconvenience for taxpayers.
+Businesses found it hard to adjust to the new GST regime.

 Taxation becoming Online